MarcoMuellner/domaindrivenjs/docs/guide/core/aggregates.md

 ### Immutability and State Changes

-Like entities in Domainify, aggregates are immutable.
+Like entities in DomainDrivenJS, aggregates are immutable.
 State changes create new instances:

 ```javascript
 const draftOrder = Order.create({/*...*/});